Niklas-23/information-retrieval/README.md

 where you have to set the JAVA_HOME variable path to.
 Now set a new Environment variable to "JAVA_HOME" with the path from earlier and also add the path to the "path" variable.
 Restart your command line and set up the environment again.

+## Architecture
+In the following you'll find a short overview over the architecture to use when coding your Pipeline and Models.
+All these classes will be given to you.
+The idea is to inherit them to define your Model and Pipeline.
+### Model-Class:
+- init(model_config: dict) # model_config_dict defined elsewhere in a config file
+  - Model initialization steps
+- forward(queries: List[Topic], documents: List[Union[Question, Answer]]) -> List[Union[Question, Answer], float]
+  - here you write your model code

+### Runner:
+This class will be predefined and used for evaluating and running your pipeline so you won't have to tinker with it.
+- init(Pipeline, n=1) -> Data loading, Pipeline init
+- pipeline.run()
+- Rank & Sort & Evaluate

+### Pipeline-Class:
+init():
+- Init all models
+run():
+- Chain models, apply processing

+**The following example is only for *VISUAL UNDERSTANDING* purposes of the architecture and does not pose a real world use case!!!**
+Pipeline e.g.: PreProcessing -> Model (Binary Tag Retrieval) -> Model (Question Retrieval) -> Model(Answer retrieval Title) -> Model (Cross encoding) -> Model (Top K Filtering)
+													             					| -> Answer Retrieval Formulas ->

 ## Further Info

 For further Information please consult the Jupyter Notebooks in the notebooks folder